Plays and Readers’ Support

 Our goal is to make it as easy as possible to jump into a Shakespeare reading group!

 The Shakespeare plays produced by the ISC Press are the only editions edited and designed specifically for groups reading aloud together.
 You don’t need an “expert” in your midst to read Shakespeare!
-At the moment we have five Readers’ Editions in print (Julius Caesar, Comedy of Errors, Winter's Tale, Macbeth, A Midsummer Night's Dream); many more are in the works.
+At the moment we have six Readers’ Editions in print (Julius Caesar, Comedy of Errors, Winter's Tale, Macbeth, A Midsummer Night's Dream, Twelfth Night); many more are in the works.

 Click an image below to find support material for that play: cast lists for reading groups, character charts to make your own cast lists, background material, sometimes a free lecture or course we've found for you, and more.
 We are constantly adding new material.

-This is not a play but a commonplace book to record your favorite lines as well as your thoughts about them.
+This is not a play but a commonplace book in which to record your favorite lines as well as your thoughts about them.

 Is that true?
 A vibrant heroine, a lackluster hero.
 War and passion, miraculous cures, and a bitter taste of reality mingle in one of Shakespeare’s darkest and most intriguing comedies.